Skip to content

 Prior segmentation usage

-To save assign a prior segmentation to each transcript, you can either use cell_key or use_prior:
+To save assign a prior segmentation to each transcript, you can use the prior_shapes_key argument:

-• If a segmentation has already been performed (for example an existing 10X-Genomics segmentation), use cell_key to denote the column of the transcript dataframe containing the cell IDs (and optionaly unassigned_value).
+• If a segmentation has already been performed (for example an existing 10X-Genomics segmentation), use prior_shapes_key to denote the column of the transcript dataframe containing the cell IDs (you can also optionaly use the unassigned_value argument).

-• If you have already run Cellpose with Sopa, use use_prior (no need to provide cell_key and unassigned_value).
+• If you have already run segmentation with Sopa, use prior_shapes_key to denote the name of the shapes (GeoDataFrame) containing the boundaries.

 Parameters: